 Just as he looked at that messed up young man who is outwardly perfect but confused, and loved him just as he was, in the same way Jesus looks at you and your life and your mess, and your priorities, and your beauty, and your sin, and your shame, and he knows you and he loves you and he is fully present for you.

-Jesus makes himself vulnerable again to you today because he knows you might reject his invitation.
+Jesus makes himself vulnerable again to you today.
+He knows you might reject his invitation.
 He knows you might walk off, because you have done it before.
 But he makes himself open to you again and invites you into a deeper relationship with him.
 He takes that risk because he thinks you’re worth it.

 Jesus thinks you are worthy of love and belonging.